netgroup-polito/cloud_computing_labs/lab4/1.4/README.md

     including a trusted wildcard certificate;

-3.  the Kubernetes nodes are characterized by private IP addresses, and LoadBalancer services cannot be used;
+3.  the Kubernetes nodes are characterized by private IP addresses, and LoadBalancer services cannot be used.
+However, CrownLabs provides a pre-configured Ingress controller (`nginx-external`) to expose services externally (through Ingress resources);

 4.  (bonus) the application should survive the failure of a Kubernetes worker node, without notice from possible clients.